talhaucarr/UnityDesktopPetFramework/Readme.md

    If you want to use it in an existing project, please note this

+3. Make sure that the Collider Layer of the active window is not included in the LayerMask for interaction detection, or the window cannot be dragged

 ## Known Limitations

 - Not suitable for HDR